 How To Cut Black Dog Nails & Find The Quick

 Cutting your dog’s nails can be a challenge in the best of times.
-The trickiest nails to clip are black ones.
+But the trickiest nails to clip are black ones.
 This is because it’s much more challenging to find that pink fleshy part of the nail - the quick - if you can’t see it clearly.
 Dog nails with black keratin shells obscure that critical part of the nail anatomy which makes accidents and injury more likely.

 In this guide, we’ll walk you through our process of how to cut black dog nails with confidence.